renepacchaux/huntington-bank-pavilion/README.md

 the finish line.
 The result is a slightly partitioned experience for the user.

-<a id="org00daa7b"></a>

-### Having to deal with bad weather

-no umbrella, acquiescing to seat squatting, or just getting lost in navigation are examples.
+**Bad weather** no umbrella, acquiescing to seat squatting, or just getting lost in navigation are examples.
 Interviews that the team and I conducted point to the importance of experience-ruiners.
 Moments that lose the fun of the concert or lose the core experience are looming.

 The interviews were conducted to shed light on a representative user.
 The business, however, was regional in the sense that the information